SetProtocol/setprotocol.js/README.md

 ## Troubleshooting
 Do not use Node version 10+ as it may have issues during `npm install` or `yarn install` with the `sha3` package.
 Use `nvm install 9.11.1 && nvm use 9.11.1` for now.
+You also will need to be on `ganache-cli@6.0.3`.
+Newer versions may work but some of the newer ones do not work so it is currently pegged to an earlier version.

 ## setProtocol.js API Reference
 * [contracts](documentation/classes/_contracts_api_.contractsapi.md)